LumiWork Workflow#

 Let’s decompose this script.

 We first create the abinit input objects.
 This is achieved by the function def scf_inp(structure): that takes as argument a structure object.
 It returns abinit input objects for the ground and excited state.
 It is in this function that all the important abinit variables that are specific to the system under study are located.
-The tricky part is the automatic definition of the occupation number, this is achieved by:
+The tricky part is the automatic definition of the occupation numbers.
+Let’s break down the Eu\(^{2+}\) example step by step:

 nsppol = 2